Mfanafuthis/TaskManager2/README.md

 # TASK MANAGER v2
 This program helps small business to manage tasks assigned to each member of the team.
+Also generate reports and view stats.
 ## TABLE OF CONTENT
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)